Some similarities to : other

 Japanese Larch is a Monoecious plant with separate male and female flowers on the same plant.
 It is member of the Pine Family of trees having deciduous needles, it is therefore a deciduous conifer.
 It turns a golden brown in autumn before the needle leaves drop off.

-Forestry plantations of Japanese Larch in South West England have been dying in 2010 due to the pathogen Phytophthora ramorum.
+Japanese Larch in South West England have been dying in 2010 due to the pathogen Phytophthora ramorum.

 The Sesquiterpenes (-)α-Cadinol and Oplopanone are found in the leaves.